IT Onboarding Checklist : Cutting Edge Process To Hire A New Remote Employee

 Remote onboarding or virtual onboarding is the process of integrating a new employee into a company and introducing them to the company culture and policies without ever meeting in-person.

-Basically everything they need to actually start working.
+Basically everything they need to actually start working

 Companies can improve on their onboarding process by actively seeking feedback and through remote team management software.

 There's a huge room for improvement as only 1 in 10 employees think their employer does a great job of employee onboarding.
-According to the Bamboo HR report, 33.37% of new hires leave their new companies within the first 6 months.
+According to a Bamboo HR report, 33.37% of new hires leave their new companies within the first 6 months.

 An IT onboarding checklist will make sure you don't forget an important permission and your employee ends up waiting around hours before they start an important task.

 What to prepare before your new hire starts

 According to Aberdeen, businesses that use pre-onboarding retain 81% of first-year new hires as employees.
 Providing a wholesome onboarding experience doesn't only depend on the onboarding process itself.

 It also depends on how accessible and easy the whole orientation process is for your new employee.
 Here is an IT pre-onboarding checklist to prepare your new hire for an exciting company culture

 1. Organize and collect all the onboarding paperwork